Human genetic enhancement

-Human genetic enhancement or human genetic engineering refers to human enhancement by means of a genetic modification.
-This could be done in order to cure diseases (gene therapy), prevent the possibility of getting a particular disease (similarly to vaccines), to improve athlete performance in sporting events (gene doping), or to change physical appearance, metabolism, and even improve physical capabilities and mental faculties such as memory and intelligence.
+Human genetic enhancement, human genetic modification or human genetic engineering refers to human enhancement by means of a genetic modification.
+This could be done in order to cure diseases (gene therapy), prevent the possibility of getting a particular disease (similarly to vaccines), to improve athlete performance in sporting events (gene doping), or to change physical appearance, metabolism, and even physical capabilities and mental faculties such as memory and intelligence.

-These genetic enhancements may or may not be done in such a way that the change is heritable (which has raised concerns within the scientific community).
+These genetic enhancements may or may not be done in such a way that the change is heritable, which has raised ethical and regulatory concerns within the scientific community.

 Ethics

-Genetics is the study of genes and inherited traits and while the ongoing advancements in this field have resulted in the advancement of healthcare at multiple levels, ethical considerations have become increasingly crucial especially alongside.
 Genetic engineering has always been a topic of moral debate among bioethicists.
-Even though the technological advancements in this field present exciting prospects for biomedical improvement, it also prompts the need for ethical, societal, and practical assessments to understand its impact on human biology, evolution, and the environment.
-Genetic testing, genetic engineering, and stem cell research are often discussed together due to the interrelated moral arguments surrounding these topics.
-The distinction between repairing genes and enhancing genes is a central idea in many moral debates surrounding genetic enhancement because some argue that repairing genes is morally permissible, but that genetic enhancement is not due to its potential to lead to social injustice through discriminatory eugenics initiatives.
+The distinction between repairing genes (therapy) and enhancing genes is a central idea in many moral debates.
+Some argue that repairing genes is morally permissible, but that genetic enhancement is not, due to its potential to lead to social injustice and discriminatory eugenics initiatives.

-Moral questions related to genetic testing are often related to duty to warn family members if an inherited disorder is discovered, how physicians should navigate patient autonomy and confidentiality with regard to genetic testing, the ethics of genetic discrimination, and the moral permissibility of using genetic testing to avoid causing seriously disabled persons to exist, such as through selective abortion.
+Moral questions related to genetic testing often involve the duty to warn family members if an inherited disorder is discovered, the ethics of genetic discrimination, and the moral permissibility of using testing to avoid bringing seriously disabled persons into existence, such as through selective abortion.
+For example, Non-invasive prenatal testing (NIPT) can accurately determine the sex of a fetus as early as 7 weeks' gestation, raising concerns about the potential facilitation of sex-selective termination of pregnancy.

-The responsibility of public health professionals is to determine potential exposures and suggest testing for communicable diseases that require reporting.
-Public health professionals may encounter disclosure concerns if the extension of obligatory screening results in genetic abnormalities being classified as reportable conditions.

-Genetic data is personal and closely linked to a person's identity.
-Confidentiality concerns not only work, health care, and insurance coverage, but a family's whole genetic test results can be impacted.
-Affected individuals may also have their parents, children, siblings, sisters, and even extended relatives if the condition is either genetically dominant or carried by them.
-Moreover, a person's decisions could change their entire life depending on the outcome of a genetic test.
-Results of genetic testing may need to be disclosed in all facets of a person's life.